0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## Capturing a Thought

-To hack a game, we need to simply change it's thoughts.
-Albeit largely a topic for science fiction (or Neuralink) for a human, to change a computers thoughts is a trivial task.

-First, we need to locate the process running Snes9x.
+Albeit largely a topic for science fiction (or Neuralink) for humans, to rewrite a computers memory is a trivial task.
+If we can locate a value we are interested in within the computers memory, we can simply put a new value in its place.

-To locate a running process on Linux we can use `ps`.
-We can pipe the results of `ps` to `grep` and immediately figure out Snes9x process identification number (PID).

 #### First, run Snes9x: